-For information about how you can establish hardship, see the What Evidence Should Be Submitted With the Application section of these instructions.
+For information about how you can establish hardship, see the What Evidence Must You Submit section of these Instructions.

 NOTE: If you are convicted of a violent or dangerous crime, the agency adjudicating your application may not approve the waiver unless there is an extraordinary circumstance, such as one involving national security or foreign policy considerations, or if denying your admission would cause exceptional and extremely unusual hardship.
 Even if that standard is met, the agency adjudicating your application may still deny your request for a waiver as a matter of discretion.
 See 8 CFR 212.7(d).